Turn on run as support for Linux and macOS managed nodes

 SSMSessionRunAs

 for the key name.
-Enter the name of a user account on your target managed node for the key value.
-Choose Save changes.Using this option, you could specify a different OS account name for each IAM user or role you tag, or use the same OS user name for them all.
-For more information about tagging IAM resources, see Tagging IAM resources in the IAM User Guide
+Enter the name of an OS user account for the key value.
+Choose Save changes.Using this option, you can specify unique OS users for different IAM entities if you choose.
+For more information about tagging IAM entities (users or roles), see Tagging IAM resources in the IAM User Guide

 The following is an example.